Sociology and analysis of social dynamics

 7. Matrix representation of data.

-8. Centrality and centralization.
+8. Centrality and centralization of graphs.

 9. Methods and techniques for partition of graphs.